inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_deployment.md

 ## Parameter

 `name`
-: Name of the deployment.
+: Name of the Deployment.

 `namespace`
 : Namespace of the resource (default: **default**).